Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Model

 with a fixed \emph{penalization constant} $P>0$.

 The intuitive idea underlying \eqref{e:bound2} is that it can clearly be rewritten as:

 so that \eqref{e:boundd} is asymptotically verified for $P \rightarrow +\infty$.
-The reader can refer to \cite{barrett1986finite} for rigorous \emph{a priori} error estimates when using Dirichlet penalty in linear elliptic case.
+The reader can refer to \cite{barrett1986finite} for rigorous \emph{a priori} error estimates when using Dirichlet penalty in the linear elliptic case.

-In practice, we can check if our approximation is satisfying enough by means of the following \emph{a posteriori} procedure: we take for $P$ some large value (typically $P=10^7$), we compute (numerically) an approximate solution $u_d$, using the procedure we are currently describing, and we check if an indicator of the amount of failure in verification of \eqref{e:boundd} is small enough; such an indicator can be, for instance:
+In practice, we can check if our approximation is sufficiently accurate by means of the following \emph{a posteriori} procedure: we take for $P$ some large value (typically $P=10^7$), we compute (numerically) an approximate solution $u_d$, using the procedure we are currently describing, and we check if an indicator of the amount of failure in verification of \eqref{e:boundd} is small enough; such an indicator can be, for instance:

 where the supremum is taken over all discrete time steps.
+If this indicator is larger than a prescribed tolerance, then $P$ has to be increased.
 Our numerical results in Section \ref{s:numres} will assert this condition.
-We can then invoke the well-posedness of the boundary/initial value problem (specifically, continuous dependence on the boundary values) to insure that the solution of \eqref{e:burg}, \eqref{e:init} and \eqref{e:bound2} will be close to the solution of \eqref{e:burg}, \eqref{e:init} and \eqref{e:boundd}.
-This reasoning is analogous to the one made when forgiving the approximation made when replacing exact boundary values by their discretized counterparts.
+We can then invoke the well-posedness of the boundary/initial value problem (specifically, continuous dependence on the boundary values) to ensure that the solution of \eqref{e:burg}, \eqref{e:init} and \eqref{e:bound2} will be close to the solution of \eqref{e:burg}, \eqref{e:init} and \eqref{e:boundd}.
+This reasoning is analogous to the one made when omitting the approximation made when replacing exact boundary values by their discretized counterparts.

 Going back to our weak formulation, we multiply the first line of \eqref{e:bound2} by $v(0)$, the second one by $v(1)$ and add up these two equations.
 We get that: